asadchaudhary79/nodejs-secure-auth/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+### Development Guidelines

+- Follow the existing code style and conventions
+- Add appropriate error handling
+- Include input validation
+- Write clear commit messages
+- Test your changes thoroughly

-## License
+## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🆘 Support

+If you encounter any issues or have questions:

+1. Check the troubleshooting sections in the documentation
+2. Review the error logs
+3. Ensure all environment variables are properly configured
+4. Verify database connectivity
+5. Check email service configuration

+## 🔄 Changelog

+### Recent Updates
+- Enhanced CORS configuration for cross-origin requests
+- Improved 2FA implementation with better error handling
+- Added comprehensive API documentation
+- Enhanced security middleware
+- Improved error handling and validation

+---

+**Built with ❤️ for secure authentication**